Akkul9/SoC-Design-Planning/README.md

 # DAY 2 (LABS)
 ## STEPS TO RUN FLOORPLAN USING OPENLANE
-</p>To ensure a smooth floorplanning process, designers need to pay close attention to specific parameters, often referred to as switches, which can significantly influence the final floorplan when modified.
+To ensure a smooth floorplanning process, designers need to pay close attention to specific parameters, often referred to as switches, which can significantly influence the final floorplan when modified.
 Key examples of these switches include the utilization factor and the aspect ratio.
 It is essential for designers to confirm that these parameters meet the project requirements before beginning the floorplanning stage.
-The image below showcases various types of switches involved in this phase.</p>
+The image below showcases various types of switches involved in this phase.

 ####  To run the Floorplan Use the following command: